arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/07.debian-guide/content.md

 Debian organizes files in a hierarchical directory structure, with the root directory `/` at the top level containing all other directories.

-For most UNO Q projects, you'll primarily work within `/home/arduino/`, your default user directory.
+For most UNO Q projects, you will primarily work within `/home/arduino/`, your default user directory.

 Within your home directory, the `ArduinoApps/` folder is particularly important as it contains all the Apps you create with Arduino App Lab, with each App stored in its own subdirectory.

 ```
 /                         # Root directory (top level)
 ├── home/
 │   └── arduino/          # Your working directory
 │       └── ArduinoApps/  # Your Arduino App Lab projects
 ├── tmp/                  # Temporary files (cleared on reboot)
 └── mnt/                  # Mount points for USB drives
 ```

-When navigating the system, you'll spend most of your time in `/home/arduino/`.
+When navigating the system, you will spend most of your time in `/home/arduino/`.
 The `/tmp/` directory is useful for temporary files, and `/mnt/` becomes relevant when you mount USB storage devices.

 ### Navigation Commands